httpie/cli/docs/README.md

 ### Colors and formatting

 Syntax highlighting applies to HTTP headers and bodies depending on the `Content-Type` header.
-When the `Content-Type` leads to unprocessable content, we use heuristics to detect JSON bodies.
+When the it leads to unprocessable content, we use heuristics to detect JSON bodies.

 You can still override the `Content-Type` via the `--response-mime` option: